Host university: Uppsala University

 m.katsnelson@science.ru.nl

-In this page, you will meet the 2025 WISE Guest Professors.
-The guest professor (GP) program is part of the recruitment and outreach activities of WISE and targets to establish research connections internationally.
+In this page, you will meet the WISE Invited Professors.
+The WISE invited professor (WIP) program is part of the recruitment and outreach activities of WISE and targets to establish research connections internationally.
 The purpose can be both to strengthen excellent research environments and to introduce new contacts and research areas into the Swedish research landscape.
-Through the GP program, WISE will collaborate with internationally competitive research environments, enabling crucial networking.
-This page will be updated ongoing.
+Through the WIP program, WISE will collaborate with internationally competitive research environments, enabling crucial networking.
+This page will be continuously updated.

 Explore professors